Library / Media Center - Sunset Lake

 In the library, we find great books, magazines and websites to use for learning and pleasure.
 We learn how to access, use and present information safely and accurately.
 We work with our classroom teacher and Mrs. Negri on projects that extend what we are studying in the classroom.

 Materials are checked out for a 2-week time period.
-Students may renew their materials for another 2 weeks if they are still needed.
-Children must bring the book that they wish to renew into the library in order to renew it.
+Students may renew their materials for another week if they are still needed.

 Students are not charged overdue fines; however their borrowing privileges may be suspended or restricted until the overdue materials are returned.
 If a book is lost or damaged, a replacement fee will be charged.